GergoM578/Windows-server-homelab-portfolio/DFS-replication/Testing-Troubleshooting/README.md

 The objective of this part of the project was to verify DFS Replication and troubleshoot issues affecting synchronization between WSERVER1 and WSERVER4.

-Testing was performed from both servers and from the domain-joined Windows 11 client.
+Testing was performed across the multi-domain Windows Server environment and from the domain-joined Windows 11 client.

 ## Replication Testing